Radiation Oncology and Medical and Molecular GeneticsMentor Name: Marc S. Mendonca, Ph.D.

 - Majors Preferred:

 - Increasing the effectiveness of radiation as a cancer treatment modality through biochemical manipulation with natural products.
 Currently we are working on increasing radiation-induced cell killing of lung and pancreatic cancer through inhibition of Warburg metabolism and the oncogene NF-kappaB and enhancing radiation-induced cell killing of lung and pancreatic cancer with nanoparticles.

 - Internship Duties:

-- Typical duties an intern would have: Interns in our lab are well trained to be able to eventually work independently with minimal supervision.
-Our interns perform hands on, state of the art cell, molecular, and radiation biology experiments.
+- Interns in our lab are well trained to be able to eventually work independently with minimal supervision.
+Our interns perform hands-on and state-of-the-art cell, molecular, and radiation biology experiments.

 - Inorganic chemistry and organic chemistry labs are very helpful, student will be trained if needed.
 Cell, cancer, and molecular biology procedures required for your projects.